Vía de la Plata: Pre-Roman era

 The historical origin of this communication route is uncertain.
 During the protohistoric period, coinciding with the presence of the Tartessos culture in the south of the peninsula, there are reports of the existence of commercial contacts with the Hispanic west thanks to various archaeological discoveries, along a route known by some scholars as the "Via del Estaño", since it is assumed that a large part of this metal would circulate in the peninsula.

 In the following centuries it continued to be frequented, without its specific name being known, becoming, until the arrival of Rome, one of the main routes of communication of the Hispanic towns next to the so-called Via Heraclea, which ran through the whole of the Levant, from Cadiz to cross the Pyrenees.

 Modern times

 The suitability of the route's layout is demonstrated even today.
 It is used by modern A-66 and AP-66 freeways as well as by older N-630 national road.
 Some stretches, however, pass through urban areas like Seville, where the Vía de la Plata runs along the Guadalquivir.
 The Vía de la Plata has become increasingly popular as an alternative to the French Way for pilgrims walking, cycling, or riding to Santiago de Compostela.
 Large sections are more or less the same as they were two thousand years ago.

+The official Pilgrim's office publishes statistics regarding pilgrims who got the certificate.
+In 2024 about 9,000 pilgrims finished the Silver Route.
+It was the seventh most popular route with 1.8%.
+Most pilgrims are Spanish (58%), followed by Portuguese (8.3%), Italians (5%) and Germans (3.8%).
+Most people started in Ourense (50%), Seville (21%) and Salamanca (3.8%).
+84% did the journey on foot and 14% on a bike.
+Nine pilgrims travelled on a horse and one in a wheelchair.
+Most people arrive from this route in Santiago in May and July.